What are the Most Common Summer Diseases in Dogs?

 Symptoms of Ehrlichia can include poor appetite, fever, lethargy, lameness, and abnormal bruising and bleeding.
 Symptoms usually last for 2 – 4 weeks before abating.
 Most dogs eventually enter the chronic stage of the disease after some months or even years after onset.
-Treatment is particularly difficult in the chronic stage, and needs to be sought early for the best prognosis for your dog.
+Treatment is challenging in the chronic phase and needs to be sought early for your dog’s best prognosis.

 Prevention is Better Than the Cure for Your Dog